Geosciences, Pollution Prevention and Treatment

 • flood risks, ...

-The follow-up also shows the career progress of some "former students" who, hired at the technician level, evolve to engineer level positions after a few years (e.g.: department/project manager in internal evolution).
-Small classes of 15 to 20 students per year ensure that we are in tune with the regional and national job market.
+The follow-up also shows the career progression of some of our "alumni" who, hired at technician level, move on to engineer-level positions after a few years (e.g.: department/project manager on internal evolution).
+Small classes of 15 to 20 students per year ensure that we are well placed to meet the needs of the regional and national job markets.

 Read more